Thomas Pitera: Criminal career

-Martini moved back to Sicily and continued his relationship with the Bonanno crime family while Pitera killed Tala Siksik, a Middle Eastern drug supplier, in his Brooklyn apartment.
+Martini moved back to Sicily and continued his relationship with the Bonanno crime family.
+Pitera killed Tala Siksik, a Middle Eastern drug supplier, in his Brooklyn apartment.
 Pitera shot Siksik four times in the back, chopped the body up into six pieces, and then buried it at a secret dumping ground.
 Investigators eventually found six of Pitera's victims in a mob graveyard in Staten Island near the William T. Davis Wildlife Refuge.
 Pitera had decapitated the bodies and buried the heads separately to impede their identification using dental records.

 Pitera's approach to murder and body disposal was cold-hearted and clinical.
-He used the Staten Island graveyard because he believed that the damp soil would accelerate decomposition and the wildlife refuge would ensure the bodies were not discovered during construction projects.
+He used the Staten Island graveyard because he believed that the damp soil would accelerate decomposition, and the wildlife refuge would ensure the bodies were not discovered during construction projects.
 Pitera studied books on dissection and carried a special tool kit for cutting up bodies.
 He always insisted on burying corpses deep enough so that police dogs could not locate their scents.
 Before burying body parts, he either wrapped them in plastic or placed them in suitcases.
 Pitera's weakness was that he enjoyed keeping jewelry and other souvenirs of his work.

 On June 4, 1990, Pitera was indicted for heading a drug dealing crew and for his involvement in seven murders, including the 1988 Johnson murder.
 Investigators alleged he had been involved in as many as 30 murders.
 Pitera's crew sold about 220 pounds of cocaine per year, multiple kilos of heroin and hundreds of pounds of marijuana.
 Drug Enforcement Administration (DEA) agents discovered more than sixty automatic weapons, knives, swords, and literature such as The Hitman's Handbook and Kill or Be Killed, which dealt primarily with assassination techniques as well as torture and the dismemberment of cadavers, in Pitera's apartment in Gravesend.